Improving Makespan in Dynamic Task Scheduling for Cloud Robotic Systems with Time Window Constraints: Proof of optimality

+The induction hypothesis is that for $n>m$ the result holds.
 It remains to show that the result holds for $n+1$.
-The result is immediate by using the allocation method for the sub-list $A'=A\setminus\{a\}$ with $a=\min A$ then applying the induction hypothesis together with the preceding arguments. \end{proof} \begin{corollary} In Proposition \ref{prop:prop1}, we can assume that some of the $m$ places have some initial fixed values.
-Then apply the method in the proof of the Proposition \ref{prop:prop1} for the allocation of the numbers in the list of numbers under the assumption that some of the $m$ places have initial values.
-However, the method under the assumption of existing some initial values may not give the overall minimal variance comparing with the case without considering the initial values, but will give the optimal allocation such that the variance is minimal with respect to the existence of the initial values. \end{corollary}
+The result is immediate by using the allocation method for the sub-list $A'=A\setminus\{a\}$ with $a=\min A$ then applying the induction hypothesis together with the preceding arguments. \end{proof} \begin{corollary} In Proposition~\ref{prop:prop1}, we can assume that some of the $m$ places have some initial fixed values.
+Then apply the method in the proof of the Proposition~\ref{prop:prop1} for the allocation of the numbers in the list of numbers under the assumption that some of the $m$ places have initial values.
+However, the method under the assumption of existing some initial values may not give the overall minimal variance comparing with the case without considering the initial values, but will give the optimal allocation such that the variance is minimal with respect to the existence of the initial values. \end{corollary} \begin{proof} Following the notation in the proof of Propositiom~\ref{prop:prop1}, we assume without loss of generality that $X_i\leq X_{i+1}$ for $i=1,\ldots,m$.
+We want to add $a_1$ and $a_2$ to the $X_k$'s such that the variance is minimal, where $a_1\leq a_2$.
+As we showed in the proof of Proposition~\ref{prop:prop1}, for any $a$, adding $a$ to any of the $X_k$'s has the minimum variance if and only if $a$ is added to the smallest $X_k$'s.
+This means that $a_1$ or $a_2$ should be added to the smallest $X_k$'s and then the other to the smallest $X_k$'s after the first addition is made.
+We compare the variances of the different scenarios.
+Note that the following terms appear in both variances $\frac{1}{m}\sum_{k=3}^m(X_k-\mu)^2$, the only differences are the following terms

-All tasks are considered to have time windows, that is, the interval $[a,b]$ where $a$ is the earliest start time and $b$ is the latest finish time (or deadline).
-In addition, each task $T$ has an average completion time if it is performed by robot $R$, denoted by $t_e^R(T)$, that is the average time for the robot $R$ from starting to finishing the task $T$.

-When the earliest start time of a task is not provided, the time window will be considered as the interval $[0,b]$ and when the deadline is not provided, the time window will be considered as the interval $[a,\infty]$.